Barty’s Miami crown confirms why she’s world’s best

 “It’s incredible, the first time I’ve defended a title and it’s really, really exciting,” enthused Barty, who had completely dictated proceedings tactically, technically and physically throughout the final.

-“It’s been a great week for Tyz (coach Craig Tyzzer) and I and we’re really excited.”
+“It’s been a great week for Tyzz (coach Craig Tyzzer) and I, and we’re really excited.”

 Typical modesty